It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

 Example - seo AND content

-The hyphen helps you exclude words from your search queries.
+The hyphen (like a minus sign) helps you exclude words from your search queries.
 For example, you can search for “SEO California” but exclude “LA” if you don’t want results from that city.

 Example - “SEO California -Los -Angeles -LA”

 The asterisk tells Google to “fill in the blank”.
 Similar to the more advanced AROUND(X) but you don’t specify the max length of a phrase.
 Like AROUND(X) it can be useful for finding quotes and phrases.

 Example - Elon * Tesla